RoyJumah/RoyJumah/README.md

 ### :man_technologist: About Me :
 - :mortar_board: I have a Bachelor's Degree in Computer Science from the Multimedia University of Kenya
 - :seedling: I'm currently enrolled at ![](https://img.shields.io/badge/Microverse-blueviolet) where I'm undertaking a Full-Stack development course
 - :zap: In my free time, I solve problems on Hackerrank, playing video games and read tech articles.
-- :page_facing_up: I also like writing non-technical articles, you can check out my latest article [here](https://medium.com/@royjumah17/conquer-your-inner-critic-understanding-and-coping-with-imposter-syndrome-8af894553a3e)
+You can check out my articles [here](https://medium.com/@royjumah17/conquer-your-inner-critic-understanding-and-coping-with-imposter-syndrome-8af894553a3e)
 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-kakbar-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/roy-jumah/)
 - :sunny: Fun fact: The first computer bug was a moth, which was found lodged in a Harvard Mark II computer in 1947 and inspired the use of the term 'debugging'.
 ***